Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Conclusions and Future Prospects

-{\bf Conclusions and Future Prospects\;---} Our work is among the first attempts at connecting fundamental new physics and planetary dynamical data.
+Our work attempts to connect fundamental new physics and astrometry data for planetary objects.
 Focusing on nine near-Earth asteroids, our analysis provides a general recipe and sensitivity reach estimate for long-range fifth forces induced by ultralight mediators.
-Follow-up works in which exciting opportunities would entail are detailed below.
+Follow-up opportunities are detailed below.

-{\it New target objects ---} There are opportunities to extend our study to ${\cal O}(10^6)$ minor planets, classified in Table~\ref{tab:targets}.
-Including asteroids and comets, there are $\sim 25000$ NEOs, a significant number of which have orbits that can be tracked to a similar level of precision as the nine asteroids considered.
+{\it New target objects ---} There are opportunities to extend our study to ${\cal O}(10^6)$ minor planets, classified in table~\ref{tab:targets}.
+Including asteroids and comets, there are $\sim 25000$ NEOs (comets are less ideal for our study since they are subject to strong non-gravitational perturbations), a significant number of which have orbits that can be tracked to a similar level of precision as the nine asteroids considered.
 Among these nine asteroids, the one whose trajectory is determined to lowest accuracy is 2004 KH17, whose semi-major axis is nonetheless measured to $\simeq 1\,{\rm km}$ precision.
 Currently $\sim 1800$ NEOs have orbits known to comparable or higher accuracy: 247 of these has been analyzed to study Yarkovsky drift~\cite{Greenberg_2020}.
 Neglecting systematics, $\sim 1800$ NEOs can potentially improve our sensitivity reach by more than 1 order of magnitude.

-Beyond NEOs, other asteroids including main-belt asteroids (M), Hildas (H), and Jupiter Trojans (JT) can used for similar studies.
-While achieving a precision comparable to NEOs may not be feasible, these asteroids are still of great interest: with larger semi-major axes, their sensitivity reaches would peak at lower mediator masses, allowing us to probe lighter dark-sector particles.
+Beyond NEOs, other asteroids including main-belt asteroids (M), Hildas (H), and Jupiter Trojans (JT) can serve similar purposes.
+Their larger semi-major axes imply that their sensitivity reaches would peak at lower mediator masses, allowing us to probe lighter dark sector particles.
+Moreover, as the Yarkovsky drift weakens with increasing distance from the Sun as $a^{-1/2}$~\cite{2017AJ....153..108G}, the effects over Hildas and Trojans would be negligible compared to NEOs for kilometer-sized bodies and for the same time of the observations.
+Achieving precision comparable to NEOs might be challenging, but spacecraft ranging may provide data with precision rivalling/surpassing radar observations: for example, the LUCY space mission~\cite{2021PSJ.....2..172O} will provide precision data for Trojans.

 TNOs and ETNOs, residing in the outer Solar System, are of extreme interest owing to their trajectories being subject to significantly less gravitational perturbations and solar thermal effects.
 Their large semi-major axes mean they can be used to probe ultra-light mediators at even lower masses.
-All these objects are labelled in Fig.~\ref{fig:constraints2} according to their typical semi-major axes.
+All these objects are labelled in figure~\ref{fig:constraints2} according to their typical semi-major axes.